 All students and employees must immediately report fires to the Public Safety Office (ext.
 3333) or 911.
-Potential fire hazards must be reported to Facilities Management, Public Safety or the Area Coordinator.
+Potential fire hazards must be reported to Facilities Management, Public Safety, the Area Coordinator, or the Residence Life Coordinator.

 Persons aware of evidence suggesting a previously unreported residence hall fire of any magnitude should report the incident to the Student Life Office (Woods-Penn), Facilities Management or Public Safety.
 Knowledge of all fire situations is an important aid to investigation and follow-up aimed at preventing similar future incidents and alerting others in the halls to potential dangers.